 And in case you haven’t activated the SIM Card, you are allowed to request a refund.

-Check the below link to have an idea about the latest price as well as know the exact location to redeem the SIM Card at Haneda Airport and Narita Airport.
+Check the links below to have an idea about the latest prices as well as know the exact location to redeem the SIM Card.

 Another important travel device you might want to bring during your Japan trip is the Pocket WiFi.